ilhambo/.comDocumentation/Deployment/working-local.md

+**NOTE:  This document is a work in progress and may not reflect the latest Portal**

 #Working with a local clone of an umbraco.com site
 From the umbraco.com portal [www.umbraco.io](www.umbraco.io) copy your dev site’s **HTTPS Clone Url** and then clone the site using your favorite Git client.
 We like [SourceTree](http://www.sourcetreeapp.com/) or [Git Extensions](http://code.google.com/p/gitextensions/).
 We'll use SourceTree in this example.
 Here are the steps to clone your site: